ycarowr/UnityDesignPatterns/Assets/Creational/Readme.md

         //.. more stuff
 ```

+#### Persistent Monobehavior

-A third version can be found.
-I don't like this implementation because as you can tell, is persistent.
-If you destroy it
+I don't like this implementation very much.
+As you can tell, it is persistent.
+If you destroy the object
 and some other context call the Persistent Singleton it instantiates once again and might cause glinches on the FPS.
+Its also very hard to debug, the object is created at runtime and a Monobehavior is attached to it.

+You definitely can go crazy digging for a bug in a script which is not even inside the scene but is called from somewhere inside the code base.

 ```
         public class PersistentSingleton<T> : MonoBehaviour where T : Component
         {